Typhoon Mawar lashes Guam as Category 4 storm with strong winds, rain

 In a sign of how much help Guam might need, the U.S. Navy ordered the USS Nimitz aircraft carrier strike group to head to the island to assist in the recovery effort, according to a U.S. official.
 The Nimitz, along with the USS Bunker Hill, a cruiser, and the USS Wayne E. Meyer, a destroyer, were south of Japan en route to Guam, where they were expected to arrive in three or four days, said the official, who spoke on condition of anonymity to discuss ship movements not yet made public.

+“It was on land for about 30 to 35 minutes before it moved back off shore,” Doll said by phone from the weather service’s office in Tiyan, Guam.
+“They lost their observation so we couldn’t see their wind speed.”

+By early Thursday, Mawar was centered 45 miles (72 kilometers) northwest of Guam and 65 miles (105 kilometers) west-southwest of Rota, Guam’s neighbor to the north, moving west-northwest at 6 mph (10kph).
-The storm was moving northwest at 8 mph (13 kph) late Wednesday with a slight increase in speed expected over the next day.
-It has been a slow-moving typhoon compared to others in the region that have moved upwards of 10 to 15 mph (16 to 25 kph), weather service meteorologist Landon Aydlett said by phone from Guam.

-Long-range forecasts place Mawar deep in the Philippine Sea, curving northward but staying northeast of the Philippines, and it’s possible the storm could regain super typhoon status, with maximum sustained winds of 150 mph (241 kph) or greater, he said.
+Mawar has moved slower than many others that have moved through the region at upwards of 10 to 15 mph (16 to 25 kph), weather service meteorologist Landon Aydlett said.
+Long-range forecasts place Mawar deep in the Philippine Sea, curving northward but staying northeast of the Philippines, he said, noting that it’s possible it could regain super typhoon status, with maximum sustained winds of 150 mph (241 kph) or greater.

-The storm clipped the far northern part of Guam, but otherwise it was in the channel between the island and its neighbor to the north, Rota, Aydlett said.
-Peak winds at the weather service office in Guam reached 105 mph (169 kph), but the office later lost its wind sensors, he said.
+Peak winds at the weather service’s Guam office reached 105 mph (169 kph), but the office later lost its wind sensors, Aydlett said.
 The building was vibrating with a “constant, low rumbling,” and its doors and windows were shaking, he said.

-“We have the peak conditions going on for a couple more hours.
-I think thrashing is the word I would use,” he said.
-“There are trees everywhere at this point.
-Daylight tomorrow is really going to be a shock to a lot of people.”

-Lightning became an increasing threat as conditions deteriorated as night wore on, the weather service reported.
-A flash flood warning was in effect Thursday morning.

 In Tumon, on the island’s northeastern shore, powerful winds tore a granite countertop from a hotel’s outdoor bar and tossed it four feet in the air.
 Guests scrambled to stack chairs against hotel doors being blown in from the gusts as windows buckled and creaked.